Marker Logo

 this page online

-responsible for the first industrial development of Tallassee.
+were responsible for the first industrial development of Tallassee.
 During the Civil War, Tallassee became a supply center for the Confederacy.
 In World War I and World War II, Tallassee supplied the U.S. government with heavy duck cloth for tents, sails and cots.
 Until they closed in 2005, the Tallassee Mills were the oldest continuous operating textile mills in the United States, providing 161 years of service.
 On January 21, 1908, Tallassee was incorporated.

 Erected by Alabama Tourism Department and the City of Tallassee.

 Location.
 32° 32.046′ N, 85° 53.095′ W. Marker is in Tallassee, Alabama, in Tallapoosa County.
-Marker is on Central Boulevard (Alabama Route 14) 0.1 miles west of Freeman Avenue, on the right when traveling west.
+It is on Central Boulevard (Alabama Route 14) 0.1 miles west of Freeman Avenue, on the right when traveling west.
 Located behind Tallassee Community Library.
 Touch for map.
 Marker is at or near this postal address: 99 Freeman Avenue, Tallassee AL 36078, United States of America.
 Touch for directions.

 History of Tallassee Marker (after repair) image.
 Click for full size.

-Photographed By Mark Hilton, December 12, 2021
+Photographed by Mark Hilton, December 12, 2021

 2. History of Tallassee Marker (after repair)